lihaoyun6/ComfyUI-FlashVSR_Ultra_Fast/README.md

 #### models:

-- Download the entire `FlashVSR` folder all the files inside it from [here](https://huggingface.co/JunhaoZhuang/FlashVSR) and put it in the `ComfyUI/models`
+- Download the entire `FlashVSR` folder with all the files inside it from [here](https://huggingface.co/JunhaoZhuang/FlashVSR) and put it in the `ComfyUI/models`

 ```
 ├── ComfyUI/models/FlashVSR